Skip advert

 Advertisement - Article continues below

-To the driver, this can feel like a momentary hesitation in power delivery, or even a misfire, but it can happen in the blink of an eye and often the only clue the system has engaged is an orange or yellow warning light on the dashboard blinking for a second or two.
+To the driver, this intervention may feel like a brief hesitation in power delivery or a slight misfire, though it occurs almost instantaneously.
+Often, the only visible sign that traction control is active is a flashing orange or yellow warning light on the dashboard.

 How do I know the traction control is working in my car?